-Standard 7: Planning for Instruction - The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross- disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
+Standard 7: Planning for Instruction - The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.

-7(a) Beginning gifted education professionals The teacher understands the rationale, history, philosophies, theories, definitions, and models of gifted and talented education.
+- 7(a) The teacher understands the rationale, history, philosophies, theories, definitions, and models of gifted and talented education. - 7(b) The teacher understands a variety of instructional strategies as supported by research for gifted and talented individuals used to enhance critical and creative thinking, problem-solving, and performance. - 7(c) The teacher understands curriculum design that includes adaptations to content, process, product, and/or learning environments to differentiate instruction to meet the needs of individuals with gifts and talents. - 7(d) The teacher understands how to develop curriculum in the five mandated areas: intellectual, creative, specific academic, leadership, and visual/performing arts.

-- 7(b) Beginning gifted education professionals The teacher understands a variety know principles of evidence-based practice and possess a repertoire of instructional strategies as supported by research for gifted and talented individuals used to enhance critical and creative thinking, problem-solving, and performance skills of individuals with gifts and talents. - 7(c) Beginning gifted education professionals The teacher understands curriculum design that includes adaptations to content, process, product, and or learning environments to differentiate instruction to meet the needs of individuals with gifts and talents. - 7(d) Beginning gifted education professionals The teacher understands how to develop curriculum in the five mandated areas: intellectual, creative, specific academic, leadership, and visual/performing arts.
+- 7(e) The teacher uses curriculum design that includes adaptations to content, process, product, and/or learning environments to address the needs of individuals with gifts and talents. - 7(f) The teacher selects and utilizes a variety of curriculum and instructional strategies, as supported by research, to advance the learning of individuals with gifts and talents.

-- 7(e) The teacher uses curriculum design that includes adaptations to content, process, product, and/or learning environments to address the needs of individuals with gifts and talents. - 7(e)7(f) Beginning gifted education professionalsThe teacher selects and utilizes a repertoire variety of evidence-based curriculum and instructional strategies, as supported by research, to advance the learning of individuals with gifts and talents. - 7(f) Beginning gifted education professionals use technologies to support assessment, planning, and delivery of instruction for individuals with gifts and talents. - 7(g) Beginning gifted education professionals The teacher collaborates with families and professional colleagues in selecting, adapting, and using evidence research strategies to promote challenging learning opportunities in general and specialized curricula.
+7(g) The teacher collaborates with families and professional colleagues in selecting, adapting, and using research-based strategies to promote challenging learning opportunities.